lunardao/dao/README.md

 LunarDAO makes investments in privacy projects through the governance process, which includes research, discussion, proposals and voting.
 The Squad allocates funds to selected teams while building a treasury of its investments.
 There are several ways how to approach treasury management and govern the funds.
 For easier understanding we summarized them under two main types: ***Portfolio*** (or Investment club) and ***Syndicate***.
 These two approaches are explained with examples below.

 **After the genesis event (LunarDAO launch) the default approach to fund management is *PORTFOLIO*.** However the Squad can decide to create separated guilds.
 To prevent disadvantage of old members' investment dilution, a bonding curve of 10% $VOX price increase is introduced for every new raise event.
-In the case of the existing Squad disagreement with further fundraising events to prevent dilution of past investments by the new $VOX (shares) minted for ETH ("dry powder") tributes of new members and a strong community incentive to join the squad, a separated subDAO can be established for the new raise.
-In such scenario the different subDAOs manage their own treasuries and their relation is based on the *SYNDICATE* model.
+In the case of a Squad disapproval of opening a new fundraising event (to prevent dilution of past investments) and existing community wish and incentive to join the DAO, a subDAO can be established for the new raise building a separated treasury.
+In such scenario the different subDAOs manage their own treasuries and their management is based on the SYNDICATE model.

 The following table explains these two concepts.